corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/_index.md

 {{< note >}}
 Whilst we could potentially infer mutability empirically, doing so exhaustively is impossible as it’s a design decision rather than something intrinsic to the JVM.
 At present, we defer to simply making things immutable on reconstruction with the following workarounds provided for those who use them.
-In future, this may change, but for now use the following examples as a guide.
+In the future, this may change, but for now use the following examples as a guide.

 {{< /note >}}